emilioaristegui/sql-challenge/README.md

 For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
 That is, you’ll perform data modeling, data engineering, and data analysis, respectively.

-## Before You Begin
+## Contents
-1. Create a new repository for this project called `sql-challenge`.
-Do not add this assignment to an existing repository.
+- Starter_Code/data/
+     - departments.csv
+     - dept_emp.csv
+     - dept_manager.csv
+     - employees.csv
+     - salaries.csv
+     - titles.csv
+- ERD.png contains the final snapshot of the data modeling part
+- Schema.sql contains the exported snapshot written in SQL
+- analysis.sql contains the Data Analysis SQL queries

+## Getting Started
-2. Clone the new repository to your computer.
+1. Clone this repository to your local machine or download the files.
-3. Inside your local Git repository, create a directory for this Challenge.
-Use a folder name that corresponds to the Challenge, such as `EmployeeSQL`.
-   - Note that you’ll add your files to this folder and push the changes to GitHub.

-## Files
-Download the following files to help you get started:

-[Module 9 Challenge files](#) [Links to an external site.]
+2. Ensure you have PGadmin 4 and VSCode installed.

 ## Instructions
 This Challenge is divided into three parts: data modeling, data engineering, and data analysis.

-### Data Modeling
+## Data Modeling
 - Inspect the CSV files, and then sketch an Entity Relationship Diagram (ERD) of the tables.
-You can use a tool like QuickDBD [Links to an external site.] to create the ERD.
+You can use a tool like QuickDBD [[Links to an external site.]](https://www.quickdatabasediagrams.com/) to create the ERD.

-### Data Engineering
+## Data Engineering
 - Use the provided information to create a table schema for each of the six CSV files.
 Ensure to do the following:
   - Specify the data types, primary keys, foreign keys, and other constraints.
   - Verify the uniqueness of the primary keys and create composite keys if necessary.
   - Create the tables in the correct order to handle foreign keys.
 - Import each CSV file into its corresponding SQL table.

-### Data Analysis
+## Data Analysis
 Write SQL queries to perform the following analysis on the database:

 1. List the employee number, last name, first name, sex, and salary of each employee.